mklemm/jaxb-delegate-plugin/README.md

 - Added support for nullability annotations, see "delegate.xsd", complexType "nullability-annotations"

 ### *2.5.1*
-- Fixed release builde error
+- Fixed release build error

+### *4.0.0*
+- Requires and supports JAXB 4.0
+and later
+- Requires Java 13 and later

 ## Motivation